jlizier/jpid/README.md

 Sample code
 -----------

+Simple examples can be seen in the unittests/partialinfodecomp/discrete/PartialInfoDecomposerTester.java unit test.

-A sample application of the code is provided in the python directory (to be added at a later date)
+A more detailed sample application of the code is provided in the python directory (to be added at a later date)

 Contact
 -------